-Making a great veggie burger is easy; making a great one is a lot harder.
-By “great one” I mean a veggie burger that isn't too dry, doesn't fall apart, isn't too mushy in the middle, has a crispy outer shell, and retains a chewy texture.
+Making a great veggie burger is hard.
+That is, a veggie burger that isn't too dry, doesn't fall apart, has a crispy outer shell, isn't too mushy in the middle, and retains a chewy texture.
 A pretty extensive list, I know.

 Tips for Making Veggie Burgers